kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

 - Configure the system so that all members of the group `admins` can execute commands with `sudo` without being prompted for a password.

+## Question 16:
+### Create a User Script That Executes at Login

+On Node1, perform the following tasks as the user jane:

+- Create a shell script search_bash.sh that searches for the string "bash" in `/etc/passwd` and copies the matching lines, in the same order, to the file `bash-users.txt` in jane's home directory.
+- Configure the script to automatically run whenever `jane` logs in.

+Requirement:
+- Grant privileged access of `/etc/passwd` to user jane if necessary.
+- The script must be user-specific; do not modify system-wide login scripts.